alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 From the minimal research I've done, none of these strategies are entirely new, but AlphaStar pushed theses strategies more aggresively.
 Players have massed probes in the past, but they'll often stop when the main is saturated, saving their minerals for the new expansion.
-Similarly, Stalkers are a core Protoss unit, but AlphaStar seems to play around its traditional counters by using exceptional Stalker micro.
+Similarly, Stalkers have always been a core Protoss unit, but AlphaStar seems to play around its traditional counters by using exceptional Stalker micro to force wins before too many Immortals can get online.

 It's a bit early to tell whether humans should be copying these strategies, but it's exciting that it's debatable in the first place.